Aunsiels/Mesh_Bee/doc/documentation.md

 Let's try some commands.
 Begin with **ATIF**.
 This will print information about the MeshBee.
 Check that the Device Type is the one you think it is.
 If you are the coordinator, send **ATPA1**.
 This command will create a new network.
 Reset the MeshBee and normally you will see the **ASSOC** led on the programmer light up.
 Send **ATIF** again and read the **PANID** field, which is the id of your network.
 You can now go to an other mode, for example data mode with **ATDT**.

 Let's try to connect an other node to the network.
 Do not forget that you **always** need the coordinator to be on.
-Unplug it from the programmer give it power, for example with the raspberry pi (see below).
-If you want to be sure that it is connected, you can also connect a LED (and a resistor !) to the ASSOC pin (you have the names of the pins below the MeshBee).
+Unplug it from the programmer and give it power, for example with the raspberry pi (see below).
+If you want to be sure that it is connected, you can also connect a LED (and a resistor !) to the ASSOC pin (you have the names of the pins below the MeshBee or see the picture above).